n0veride/pwk/Tools.md

 Port scanner and vuln finder.
 Best to use _**sudo**_ when running **nmap** as many scanning options require access to raw sockets - which requires root privileges.
+NSE scripts are located _/usr/share/nmap/scripts_ & can be searched through the index called _script.db_

 Usage:
 ```bash